Deadline (S7N album): Production and promotion

 The band recorded the album in SMStudios in Mexico City during February and March, 2016.
 The album was produced by Allison's singer Erik Canales, who also participated with arrangements.
 The album was crowdfunded during the first trimester of 2016, allowing fans to be part of the recording sessions as a reward.
 Eduardo Carrillo and Manuel Vázquez, from SMStudios and Mexican progressive metal band Agora, served as audio engineers, with Vázquez also collaborating with "Innocent Guilty"'s guitar solo composition and recording.

-The band's debut single "Innoncent Guilty" was released on April 29, 2016, with a lyric video via YouTube.
+The band's debut single "Innocent Guilty" was released on April 29, 2016, with a lyric video via YouTube.
 On May 21, the band had a listening party for fans, media and friends at Mexico City, where they debuted the album.
 "Bomb Maker" was released as second single on June 5, 2017, with a music video directed by Lack of Remorse's singer Andrei Pulver.